CodeYourFuture/syllabus-archive/react/classes-optional/lesson.md

 }
 ```

+Unlike nested functions, we can't use just the name of the function in the `onClick` prop.
+We have to use `this` first, because the method is attached to the class.

 Notice how we use a slightly different syntax for the `sayHello` method than the `render` method?
 There is a reason for this, but it is quite complicated and mostly irrelevant.
 The rule of thumb is to always use this syntax:

 ```js